wrt2dc/trellis/README.md

   * [trellis-agent](https://github.com/acoburn/trellis-agent): A service for managing user roles
   * [trellis-amqp](https://github.com/acoburn/trellis-amqp): An AMQP-based event publisher (e.g. for [RabbitMQ](https://www.rabbitmq.com) or [Qpid](https://qpid.apache.org))
+  * [trellis-constraint-rules](https://github.com/acoburn/trellis-constraint-rules): A set of constraints on the RDF that can be accepted by the server
   * [trellis-datastream](https://github.com/acoburn/trellis-datastream): A datastream storage and retrieval service
   * [trellis-id](https://github.com/acoburn/trellis-id): An ID generation service
   * [trellis-io-jena](https://github.com/acoburn/trellis-io-jena): A Jena-based I/O service